MicrosoftDataAndAnalytics/DataScienceEssentials/Introduction-To-Data-Science/README.md

 - Solution 1 [Need Link]
 - Solution 2 [Need Link]

-The code for Lab1 are in the following files:

-- dropcols.R
-- dropcols.py
-- selectcols.sql
--
 ## Videos

 Videos introducing both data science theory and practice can be found by following the links provided.